satfra/DiFfRG_current/README.md

 ## Getting started with simulating fRG flows

-For an overview, please see the ***[tutorial page](#TutorialTOC)*** in the local documentation.
-The documentation is built automatically when running the setup script, but can also be built manually by running
+For an overview, please see the ***[tutorial page](https://satfra.github.io/DiFfRG/cpp/TutorialTOC.html)*** in the [documentation](https://satfra.github.io/DiFfRG/cpp/index.html).
+A local documentation is also always built automatically when running the setup script, but can also be built manually by running
 ```bash
 $ make documentation
 ```